-The Office of Public Guardian provides court ordered guardianship to adults with developmental disabilities and older Vermonters age 60 and over who have been found to lack decision making abilities and who also lack a family member or friend who is willing and able to assume that responsibility.

-The goal of guardianship is to promote the wellbeing and protect the civil rights of individuals, while encouraging their participation in decision making and increasing their self-sufficiency.
+The Office of Public Guardian provides court ordered guardianship to adults with developmental disabilities who have been found to lack decision making abilities and who also lack a family member or friend who is willing and able to assume that responsibility.
+The goal is to promote the wellbeing and protect the civil rights of individuals, while encouraging their participation in decision making and increasing their self-sufficiency.
 The powers of guardianship can vary by individual, but can include the areas of general supervision (residence, habilitation, education, care, employment, sale and encumbrance of property), legal, contracts, and medical and dental care.
-Financial guardianship may be provided to elder Vermonters.
 Guardians must maintain close contact with each individual to understand their wishes and preferences, to monitor their wellbeing and the quality of the services they receive, and to make important decisions on their behalf.
 Whenever possible, individuals are encouraged and supported to become independent of guardianship in some or all areas of guardianship.
 When suitable private guardians are identified, guardianship is transferred.